IndexFlowing/IndexFlow-core/README.md

 IndexFlow is built in the open.

-Contributions, discussions and feedback are welcome.
+Contributions, discussions, bug reports, and feedback are welcome.

-If you find IndexFlow useful:
+If you find IndexFlow useful, consider giving the repository a ⭐ Star.

-⭐ Star this repository

-It helps the project reach more developers.
+It helps the project reach more developers and contributors.

 ---